Chiblood/MAUI-Minesweeper/BlazorMinesweeper/README.md

 ### Automatic Deployment (Recommended)

-This project includes a GitHub Actions workflow that automatically builds and deploys to GitHub Pages on every push to `main` or `master` branch.
+This project includes a GitHub Actions workflow that automatically builds and deploys to GitHub Pages on every push to `master` branch.

 ### Setup Steps: